ranocha/BSeries.jl/docs/src/tutorials/RK_order_conditions.md

 ```

-The output above is truncated in the Jupyter notebook.
+The output above is truncated.
 We can see the full expressions as follows:

 ```@example bseries-RK-order-conditions